Thermodynamic structure of the Sinkhorn flow: Background

 \subsection{Entropic optimal transport}

-We recall the \textit{entropy-regularized} optimal transport problem.
+We recall the entropy-regularized optimal transport problem \cite{nutz_introduction_nodate}.
 Let $X, Y = \R^d$ and $\mathcal{P}(X), \mathcal{P}(Y)$ the corresponding sets of probability measures.
 Let $\mu \in \mathcal{P}(X), \nu \in \mathcal{P}(Y)$ be given marginals and $\Pi(\mu, \nu) \subset \mathcal{P}(X\times Y)$ denote the set of \textit{couplings} between these marginals, i.e. those joint probability measures $\pi \in \mathcal{P}(X\times Y)$ satisfying

 for all bounded measurable $f, g$, where we have defined the marginalizations $(\cdot)^X, (\cdot)^Y$, used throughout.
 Equations \eqref{eq:left_marginal}, \eqref{eq:right_marginal} are also the sense in which we denote equality of measures, e.g. $\pi^X = \mu$.
-Given a distance cost function $c(x, y) : X\times Y \to \R_+$, the entropic optimal transport problem (denoted $\rm{OT}_\varepsilon$) is
+Given a distance cost function $c(x, y) : X\times Y \to \R_+$, the entropic optimal transport problem (denoted ${\rm OT}_\varepsilon$) is, as stated in \eqref{eq:eot_intro},